kmunve/iearth_aval_exercise/aval_exercise.md

 ## GIS project set up
-You will need a GIS to do this exercise.
+You will need a QGIS to do this exercise.
 The setup and files were tested using QGIS 3.10.3 (Links to an external site.) and the following instructions are based on this version.
-If you have access to and prefer another GIS (e.g. ArcGIS) you are free to use it instead.
+If you prefer another GIS (e.g. ArcGIS) you are free to use it instead, but need to setup the project yourself.

-- First, you need to download the necessary data (Links to an external site.) and create a new GIS project.
-The coordinate reference system (CRS) is EPSG: 32633.
+You need to download the necessary [data](https://github.com/kmunve/iearth_aval_exercise/data) and open the GIS project file *aval_exercise.qgs*.
+The coordinate reference system (CRS) is *EPSG: 32633*.
-- Once downloaded you should add the elevation, contours and slope maps from the dem folder.
-If you want, you can use the style files for the elevation and slope maps in the styles folder.
-You can apply a style file to a layer by choosing Symbology - Style - Load Style....
-The hillshade could also be useful when presenting your maps.
-- Next you should add information on the infrastructure in and around Longyearbyen.
-Vector files on buildings, roads and water bodies are in the folder infrastructure.
-- Finally you can add delineations of avalanche hazard zones (S1, S2 and S3) from the folder hazard_zones.
-There should be a style file for each zone in the folder styles.

-__HINT:__ We will only work in the vicinity of the mountain Sukkertoppen.
-To get the right map extent, you can therefore right-click the layer slope_sukkertoppen and choose Zoom to layer.

 Your project should look something like the figure below.

 ![](img/project_setup.png)

 You are now ready to start the exercise.